factor/factor/reference/arm64-varargs-20260908/README.md

 # ARM64 variadic FFI regression evidence

+For the final integrated feature scope and qualification results, see [AUDIT.md](AUDIT.md) and [RESULTS.md](RESULTS.md).
+The fixture development record below preserves the earlier fail-before/pass-after evidence.

 Baseline: `233db947df`.
 Tests use independent ordinary C callers and C `va_arg` readers in `vm/ffi_test_varargs.c`.
 The fixture is included by the existing FFI shared library; it can also be compiled alone as a control executable: